⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 Net Interest Income

-Earnings from lending activities minus interest paid on deposits.
+Income earned from lending money and investments, minus interest paid on deposits and borrowings.

 Non-Interest Income

-Revenue from fees, commissions, insurance, and investment gains.
+Revenue from fees, commissions, foreign exchange, insurance, and other non-lending activities.

 🎯 WHY THIS MATTERS